-In the next year, Australia’s refugee intake will exceed one million people resettled since the end of the Second World War.
+In the next year, Australia’s refugee intake will exceed one million people, opens in a new window resettled since the end of the Second World War.

 In a country of only 26 million people, that is an extraordinary story — especially when we think about the many generations of people with refugee and refugee-like experience we share our neighbourhoods, schools, local cafes, and playgrounds with.

-This is why Australia is described as having one of the most generous per-capita humanitarian programs in the world.
+This is why Australia is described as having one of the most generous per-capita humanitarian programs, opens in a new window in the world.

 However, the global displacement crisis grows more dire every day.
-The United Nations High Commissioner for Refugees’ (UNHCR) estimates that more than 120 million people have been forcibly displaced due to persecution, conflict, violence and human rights violations.
+The United Nations High Commissioner for Refugees’ (UNHCR) estimates, opens in a new window that more than 120 million people have been forcibly displaced due to persecution, conflict, violence and human rights violations.
 This is nearly six million more than this time last year.
 Most are hosted in neighbouring countries, many of which have limited resources.

-The UNHCR tries to secure one of three durable solutions to support displaced peoples and relieve the pressure on countries of asylum: voluntary return, local integration, or resettlement to countries including Australia.
+The UNHCR tries to secure one of three durable solutions, opens in a new window to support displaced peoples and relieve the pressure on countries of asylum: voluntary return, local integration, or resettlement to countries including Australia.
 For the latter, the demand far outstrips the supply and fewer than one per cent of refugees find a resettlement option.

 What’s happening in Australia?